 Mr. Généreux is Executive Vice-President of Power and Power Financial, positions he has held since March, 2015.
 He is Director Emeritus of McKinsey & Company ("McKinsey"), a global management consulting firm.
 During his 28 years at McKinsey, Mr. Généreux focused on serving leading global companies in Financial Services, Resources and Energy.
 He held various leadership positions including Global Sector Leadership in energy, Office Leadership in Montreal, Global Personal Committees for partner election and evaluation, and Global Recruiting for non-MBA candidates.
 He has been posted in Montreal, Paris, Toronto and Stockholm.
 Mr. Généreux is a Director of Great-West, London Life, CLFC, Canada Life, Great-West Financial and Putnam.
-He is also a Director of IGM Financial Inc., Investors Group Inc., and Mackenzie Inc. Mr. Généreux serves on the Board of Governors at McGill University and on the Board of the Jeanne Sauvé Foundation.
+He is also a Director of IGM Financial Inc., Investors Group Inc., and Mackenzie Inc. Mr. Généreux is the Vice-Chairman of the Board of Governors at McGill University and serves on the Boards of the Jeanne Sauvé Foundation, the Loran Scholars Foundation and the Rhodes Scholarships in Canada.
 He graduated from McGill University and Oxford University where he studied as a Rhodes Scholar.